HOKA Tracer 2 Review: Current Lightweight Trainer Alternatives

 Bottom Line

 The Hoka One One Tracer 2 is a definite improvement over the original Tracer.
 The restructured upper delivers superior breathability and a much better fit making the shoe a lot more comfortable.
-Reviewers loved the feel of the shoe and enjoyed the smooth, responsive ride it delivered.
+Legacy review notes praised the feel of the shoe and enjoyed the smooth, responsive ride it delivered.
 The Tracer 2 manages to feel fast without sacrificing cushioning, and it looks good, too.
 It’s an impressively lightweight shoe that offers excellent impact protection.
 There’s little to say about it that even enters into the realm of the negative.
 It’s a perfect choice for runners looking for a shoe that can do double duty.
 It will work for long distance training just as it can handle speedwork.

 Summary